anddam/spyre/README.md

 ----
 Let's look at another example to introduce controls, tabs, and a second output type, tables.
 Many apps will require multiple outputs.
 In these cases, it's often cleaner to put each output in a separte tab.

-In the example below we'll show historical stock data in a line graph and a table, each in it's own tab.
+In the example below we'll show historical stock data in a line graph and a table, each in its own tab.
 Since inputs can only have a single action_id (and we have two outputs), we'll need to introduce a button control in order to update both outputs.

 ```python